eduojeda/mac-diacritics-for-win/README.md

 As a developer, I find the US keyboard layout superior for coding.
 As a spanish speaker, I need to be able to easily add diacritical marks to characters when typing, but the US keyboard layout does not include any of the the necessary keys.
 Changing keyboard layouts constantly is impractical, and memorizing AltGr codes is clunky and doesn't work without a numeric keypad.
 Unfortunately, Windows does not offer any native solutions.
 MacOS has historically solved this problem nicely by allowing the use of Alt+Character combos to "prime" a diacritical mark for the next keystroke.
 For example, pressing Alt+E will prime a tilde, so that the next typed character will carry one.

 This script attempts to replicate this functionality for some of the possible diacritical marks.
 Adding other ones should be fairly easy, as the mechanism used is generic.
-It also emulates some basic media key functionality , because this script is meant for personal use and I find it convenient to keep all keyboard emulation in one place :)
+It also emulates some basic media key functionality, because this script is meant for personal use and I find it convenient to keep all keyboard emulation in one place.
+The script automatically disables itself when running fullscreen apps, as AHK keystroke capture tends to conflict with games.

 ## How to use
 1. Download and install AutoHotKey for Windows from https://www.autohotkey.com/